Zymo-Research/service-pipeline-documentation/docs/how_to_use_ChIPseq_report.md

 ![DiffBind top 50 peaks](../images/ChIPseq/top_50_peaks.jpeg)

-5. Peak overlap analysis results (when replicates are not available) For experiments without replicates, a summary table of the numbers of peaks present/absent in different pairs of samples are listed in a summary table.
+5. Peak overlap analysis results (when replicates are not available)<br>
+For experiments without replicates, a summary table of the numbers of peaks present/absent in different pairs of samples are listed in a summary table.
 The list of those peaks can be downloaded in the [Download data](#download-data) section of the report.

 ![Peak overlap summary table](../images/ChIPseq/peak_overlap_table.jpeg)